annrinTN/capstone_annrumsey/README.md

 Keeping up with the US population growth?
 Availability gaps if any
 Who gets SNAP benefits / who does not?
-Types of foods / trends?
+Types of foods / trends costs
-Costs

 <h2>Tools used: </h2>
   Python, Tableau, Excel, and Power BI (correlation plot R package)